 This approach involves going without food for a set period of time and then having a small window where you can eat.
-There are several diets to follow but each of those are different too.
+There are several diets to follow but each of those is different too.
 There’s the 16:8 method.
-With this one you go 16 hours without food but then have 8 hours to eat.
+With this one, you go 16 hours without food but then have 8 hours to eat.
 And there’s also the 5:2 approach, where you have 5 days of eating normally but then for 2 days you really cut back and limit your calorie intake.

 Both methods work, it’s just about choosing one that matches your lifestyle.
 Intermittent fasting if you’re over 40 might be different too.
-You may have to adapt the diets, as your body has different requirements the older you get.
+You may have to adapt to the diets, as your body has different requirements the older you get.

 - Keto (Ketosis)

 Keto on the other hand works differently.
-On this diet, it’s not about calorie counting, it’s about the amounts of carbs, proteins and fats you have.
+On this diet, it’s not about calorie counting, it’s about the amounts of carbs, proteins, and fats you have.
 This is a high fat, low carb diet.
 You basically only consume 5-10% of carbs, as opposed to 75% fats and 15-20% protein on a daily basis.

-This increases ketones in the body and forces it to use fat that you have stored, for it’s energy.
+This increases ketones in the body and forces it to use the fat that you have stored, for its energy.
 When in this state, your body ignores glucose and goes straight for the fat.
 So it’s a great way to lose stubborn fat in those areas you may have been struggling with in the past!

 Can Keto Be Used With Intermittent Fasting?